bengtmartensson/IrpTransmogrifier/README.md

 _Ambition level: should grok almost all of the existing protocols in IrpProtocols, but not necessarily be "complete".
 Status: Three protocols declared un-doable (zenith (bitfield width as parameter), entone, fujitsu_aircon (would require non-trivial equation solving)).
 All other protocols recognizable.
-Most protocol sort-of works, but as a-priori given protocol, not like DecodeIR.
-Remains: top-level algorithm for deciding what protocols to try, parameter tuning, testing, test framework_
+Remains: Speeding up by using different techniques, parameter tuning, testing, test framework_

 ### Code generation for rendering and/or decoding
 For a particular protocol, generate target code (C, C++, Java, Python,...) that can render or decode signals